 In summary, it can be said that the overwhelming majority of authors is of the opinion that at this stage, compliance costs exceed the benefits of SOX Section 404.
 However, it was found that most authors agree that there will be long-term benefits.
 It is suggested, that without SOX Section 404, many corporations would not have identified and remediated material weaknesses in their internal control system.
-As a result, SOX greatly contributed to the improvement of quality of financial reporting and of corporate governance as a whole (Foster et. al. 2007).
+Ji (2020) for example, examines whether managers in firms reporting material internal control weaknesses (ICW) under Section 404 of the Sarbanes-Oxley Act (SOX) of 2002 engage in myopic behaviors more than those in firms without reporting ICW.
+She finds a positive association between internal control weaknesses reported by auditors under Section 404 of the SOX and managerial short-termism.
+It can thus be stated that SOX indeed contributed and contributes to the quality improvements of financial reporting and of corporate governance as a whole (Foster et. al. 2007).